Performance Pain and Sports Medicine

 Spinal stenosis is a common cause of neck pain and low back pain.
-The expert team at Performance Pain and Sports Medicine evaluates and treats spinal stenosis at six locations in Houston, Texas; Newtown, Pennsylvania; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
+The expert team at Performance Pain and Sports Medicine evaluates and treats spinal stenosis at their locations in Houston, Texas; and Lawrenceville, New Jersey.
 If you think you may have spinal stenosis, call the nearest office today to schedule an evaluation.

-Stenosis is a narrowing of the spinal canal, which is the open space that your spinal cord runs through.
+Stenosis is a narrowing of the spinal canal, which is the open space that your spinal cord and nerves run through.
 This narrowing can compress the nerves that travel through your spine to other areas of your body, like the arms and legs.

 Spinal stenosis usually develops slowly and most often affects older adults.
 Wear-and-tear changes that happen over time can cause the spinal canal to become narrow.
 By age 50, up to 95% of people have some degree of degenerative damage to their spine.
 Arthritis is a common cause of spinal stenosis.

 Symptoms vary based on where in your spine the stenosis occurs.
 Cervical spinal stenosis can cause neck pain, shoulder pain, and numbness and weakness in your arms and hands.
 Lumbar spinal stenosis can cause low back pain, hip pain, and numbness and weakness in the legs and feet.